SimonEspinar/2025-Spring-143A-elastic-array1/Research_Task/css143_oop_research_homework.md

 - Defines an Abstract Animal Class: It creates a blueprint for what an "Animal" is.
 It has a name (common data) and declares that all animals must be able to makeSound(), but it doesn't specify how they make that sound (that's left abstract).
 It also provides a concrete getName() method that all animals will inherit.

-- Defines a Concrete Dog Class: This class extends Animal, meaning a Dog is an Animal.
+- Defines a Concrete ShelterService.Dog Class: This class extends Animal, meaning a ShelterService.Dog is an Animal.
 It provides a specific implementation for the makeSound() method, defining that a dog "barks!".

-- Creates and Uses a Dog Object: In the main method, an instance of Dog named "Buddy" is created.
-Crucially, it's referred to by its abstract type Animal (Animal myDog = new Dog("Buddy");).
+- Creates and Uses a ShelterService.Dog Object: In the main method, an instance of ShelterService.Dog named "Buddy" is created.
+Crucially, it's referred to by its abstract type Animal (Animal myDog = new ShelterService.Dog("Buddy");).

-- Demonstrates Polymorphic Behavior: When myDog.makeSound() is called, even though myDog is referenced as an Animal, the specific makeSound() implementation from the Dog class is executed, resulting in "Buddy barks!" being printed.
+- Demonstrates Polymorphic Behavior: When myDog.makeSound() is called, even though myDog is referenced as an Animal, the specific makeSound() implementation from the ShelterService.Dog class is executed, resulting in "Buddy barks!" being printed.
 It then prints the animal's name using the inherited getName() method.

 Why it's a good choice: Abstraction focuses on showing only the essential features of an object while hiding the underlying complex implementation details.
 In Java, this is achieved through abstract classes and interfaces.
 It allows developers to work at